 The FIDM Store stocks college-related reference books, supplies, notebooks, art materials, stationery, and gifts.
 The store also sells FIDM-branded clothing, accessories, tote bags, and gifts made especially for FIDM.
-The store hours are posted on each campus.
-The website is the FIDM store.com.
+The website is theFIDMstore.com.

 FIDM TOTE BAG

 The FIDM tote bag is provided to students during the first quarter of each contracted program.
 Tote bag distribution days and hours are posted quarterly.
 Additional FIDM tote bags may be purchased in the FIDM Store.